carlgira/weblogicbeat/README.md

 mage setup
 ```

 *I had some issues on my mac with the make setup.
-I had to create manually a python2 env in build/python-env and install with pip the functools32 dependency*
+I had to create manually a python2 env in build/python-env and install with pip the functools32 dependency.
+Be careful when using mage clean the build directory is erased and the python-env directory needs to be created again*

 ### Build